Veorra/DSA-Analysis-and-Design/README.md

 5) How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?

+This project has impacted the way I write programs that are maintainable, readable, and adaptable.
+It has helped me fully understand functions and their calls when displaying information as well as parsing data from different files.
+Thanks to learning the different techniques with data structures I can now make more maintainable programs that can open, read, and store data files for different programmable actions.